-These direct activation-transformation methods not only contribute to the realization of greener chemistry, but also unlock opportunities for markedly different strategies in synthesis and accelerates discovery of a range of functional molecules (which we actually demonstrated by ourselves).
-So far, six catalysts, ligands, and reagents for rapid chemical synthesis have become commercially available.
+These direct activation-transformation methods not only contribute to the realization of greener chemistry but also unlock opportunities for markedly different strategies in synthesis and accelerates discovery of a range of functional molecules (which we actually demonstrated by ourselves).
+So far, eight catalysts, ligands, and reagents for rapid chemical synthesis have become commercially available.

 Synthesis of Bio-functional Molecules